BenMukebo/vet-clinic-database/README.md

 - Use primary key & foreign key mechanism for joining tables.
 - Understand what can impact database performance.
 -
+Diagram a data model clearly and explain what it's doing.

 ## Getting Started